 To truly get the benefits of probiotics, it’s best to take them all year round.
 But if you’re taking them specifically for travel, it’s a good idea to start taking them at least a week before traveling.

-A probiotic with a potent dose.
 Probiotics are measured in CFUs, or colony-forming units.
 In order to get the benefits of probiotics, the supplement you choose needs to be potent enough.
-We recommend a probiotic supplement of at least 60 billion CFU.
-BlueBiotics Ultimate Care contains 61 billion CFU.

 If you’re traveling soon, consider taking BlueBiotics Ultimate Care.
-It’s a potent 61 billion CFU and has 11 probiotic strains for a wide range of health benefits—great for your day to day life and when you’re on the road.
+It’s a potent 61 billion CFU and has 11 probiotic strains for a wide range of health benefits.
+It's great for your day to day life or when you’re on the road.